 You are going to want to hit the ground running on Day 1, so you need to “self-socialize” ahead of time.
 That is, get those things done before you start that will otherwise suck time out of your first week.
 It will save time AND it will impress the heck out of your boss.

 - Go to HR and get your benefits sorted out and get the pile of redundant forms filled out.

 - Get your computer account and email set up.

 - If possible, get the keys to your office and move in your belongings.

-- Update all your personal branding–LinkedIn, Twitter, resume, voicemail, etc.
+- Update all your professional branding–LinkedIn, Twitter, resume, voicemail, etc.

-It may be trite, but it is true–you don’t get a second chance to make a first impression.
+It may be trite, but it is true–you do not get a second chance to make a first impression.
 Here’s how to assure that the first impression is a good one:

 - In fact, take time to get to know administrative and clerical staff.
 They are often the people who have served in the organization the longest and can provide you with historical context you might not get anywhere else.

 - Set up meetings with your supervisor and peers in order to get to know them, their values, and their priorities.
 At the end of each of those meetings ask, “Who else should I talk to?” and add those people to your meeting list.